Stock Market News Today: Unraveling the Mysteries of Profitability

 Is The Market Manipulated?

-When Dow theory was being formulated, it was a major principle that the significant trend could not be manipulated; this probably still holds true as regulators seek to curtail and penalise the most blatant forms of market manipulation and inventiveness to circumvent these increases.
+When Dow theory was being formulated, it was a major principle that the significant trend could not be manipulated; this probably still holds as regulators seek to curtail and penalise the most blatant forms of market manipulation and inventiveness to circumvent these increases.

-In fact, the evidence continues to mount in support of this!
+The evidence continues to mount in support of this!

 Period A to early April 04: stable oil-or so it appeared- we had observed the HUGE backwardation in the far oil contracts, showing a tightening of supply.
 The Yen is rising at the expense of the Euro.

-Period B to late May 04: oil breaks out and the $US Index gives two hard pushes at the expense of all other currencies.
+Period B to late May 04: oil breaks out, and the $US Index gives two hard pushes at the expense of all other currencies.

 Period C to mid-July 04: it looks like the fight against rising oil prices is won, and the other currencies revalue against the $US